-The aspects are addressed in their order of priority for us as a financial institution and service provider - i.e. anti-corruption and bribery matters and employee-related matters are addressed before social matters, respect for human rights and environmental matters.
-More detailed information and indicators - including on other aspects that may be of interest to stakeholders focusing on sustainability - are given on our website.2)
+The aspects are addressed in their order of priority for us as a financial institution and service provider.
+In other words, anti-corruption and bribery matters and employee-related matters are addressed before social matters, respect for human rights and environmental matters.
+More detailed information and indicators - including on other aspects that may be of interest to stakeholders focusing on sustainability - are given on our website.1)